 We propose in this paper a variant of SDF called Reconfigurable Dataflow (RDF).
 RDF allows dynamic changes to the graph topology thanks to transformation rules (expressed as graph rewrite rules) and to a controller that applies these rules depending on runtime conditions or measurements.
 In RDF, the number of graphs that can be produced using transformation rules is potentially unbounded.
-This contrasts with SADF where the number of scenarios is fixed and, in practice, rather small.We show that RDF remains statically analyzable and we propose algorithms to ensure that the connectivity, boundedness, and liveness of RDF graphs.
+This contrasts with SADF where the number of scenarios is fixed and, in practice, rather small.
+We show that RDF remains statically analyzable and we propose algorithms to ensure connectivity, boundedness, and liveness of RDF graphs.

 The paper is organized as follows.
-We start by recalling the basic notions of SDF in section II.
-RDF is introduced in section III.
-Section IV presents the static analyses ensuring that RDF reconfigurations preserve the connectivity, consistency, and liveness properties.
-We outline in section V the main features of the implementation of RDF.
-Finally, section VI presents related work and section VII concludes.
+We start by recalling the basic notions of SDF in section 2.
+RDF is introduced in section 3.
+Section 4 presents the static analyses ensuring that RDF reconfigurations preserve the connectivity, consistency, and liveness properties.
+We outline in section 5 the main features of the implementation of RDF.
+Finally, section 6 presents related work and section 7 concludes.
+The appendix gathers the proofs of the theorems stated in section 4.